Durango Bill's

 Alternate Games

 The game can also be played using other holes as a starting and finishing point.
-The table below shows the number of possible board combinations, the number of ways to win, the number of possible games, and other single peg solutions using the given start hole.
+The table below shows the number of possible board combinations (includes the start position), the number of ways to win, and the number of possible games given the start hole.
 (Hole numbers use the 0 – 32 numbering system shown earlier.)

 The most difficult of the above variations is to start with a hole at position 1 and then leave the final peg at position 1.
 A possible solution is: 9->1, 23->9, 18->16, 5->17, 24->10, 26->24, 12->26, 16->4, 7->9, 0->8, 15->3, 31->23, 23->25, 26->24, 21->23, 23->25, 32->24, 30->22, 25->23, 23->21, 21->7, 6->8, 20->6, 9->7, 11->9, 6->8, 9->7, 2->0, 0->8, 7->9, 9->1